-- Ensure the air quality supplying the gas appliance.
+- Ensure the air quality supplying the gas appliance is acceptable

-- Ensure the room is of sufficient size or additional ventilation has been installed (and if it is not, then ventilation needs to be installed).
+- Ensure the room is of sufficient size (if not, additional ventilation needs to be installed).

 - Check that extraction fans are not creating negative pressure at the appliance flue.

-Once the installation is assessed and you have established there is adequate ventilation, no negative pressure, and the air quality is suitable, you can commence an inspection of the appliance and flue.
+Once the installation is assessed and you have established there is adequate ventilation, no negative pressure, and the air quality is acceptable, you can commence an inspection of the appliance and flue.

 Once that is complete, you are ready to commence a CO spillage test.

-Remember, if the installation passes the CO test but fails the negative pressure test, then additional permanent ventilation needs to be installed if the heater is being left in operation.
+Remember, if the installation passes the CO spillage test but fails the negative pressure test, then additional permanent ventilation needs to be installed if t3he heater is being left in operation.